Heideweek

 Heideweek is a week of festivities in Ede, Netherlands.
 Each year, the blossoming of the heath is celebrated.
 The people of Ede choose a heath queen and princess.
 A parade goes through the centre and suburbs of Ede, and festivities are scheduled for the Museum square area, including live music.

+History

+In 1935 the chairman of the local VVV decided to organize a Heideweek.
+The purpose of this was to attract more tourists to Ede and thus provide more income for the local shopkeepers.
+It became a great success and the event was organized annually until mobilization in 1939.
+From 1946 to 1977, a Heideweek was not organized every year, but from 1978 it was again uninterrupted.